-While a lot of damage has been done, there are people, organizations and activists working around the world to change the negative perception around sharks, give a voice to the voiceless, and ultimately reverse the damage humankind has done on the species.
-Stefanie Brendl, the woman behind Shark Allies, has dedicated her life to fight for these animals, from successfully introducing shark fin bills into legislature to producing a film.
+While a lot of damage has been done, there are people, organizations, and activists working around the world to change the negative perception around sharks, give a voice to the voiceless, and ultimately reverse the damage humankind has done on the species.
+Stefanie Brendl, the woman behind Shark Allies, has dedicated her life to fighting for these animals, from successfully introducing shark fin bills into legislature to producing a film.

 As an individual, there are small changes you can make in your everyday life to help the fight for sharks.
 It’s never too late to make a difference.

 1. Educate yourself (and others) about the importance of sharks

 Sharks are crucial to the world we live in.
 Think of them as the white blood cells of the ocean.
 At the top of the food chain, sharks ensure that ecosystems are kept in balance.
 If sharks ceased to exist, the populations of other fish would fluctuate, ultimately affecting the fish that are available for us, as humans, to eat.
 Sharks also keep the oceans healthy and strong by preying on the sick and the weak, which prevents the spread of disease.

 In short, the extinction of sharks would impact the environment and economy on a global scale.
 We need the ocean, and the ocean needs sharks.

 By understanding this and spreading awareness about these creatures, you can help turn the public’s perception of sharks, which has been fueled by decades of negative media attention.
 Whether you join a shark diving trip or speak out on social media, there are several ways you can get involved – even from the comfort of your own home!

 2. Join the fight to stop the trade of shark fins